 This tactic is different because it actually speeds up how fast the code on your site runs.

-Newer versions of PHP are getting faster, but if you’re still using PHP 5, you’ll see massive gains by switching to 7.
+Newer versions of PHP are getting faster, so if you’re still using PHP 5, you’ll see massive gains by switching to 7 or 8.

 That said, it’s potentially a very easy performance gain and it’s better for security and plugin compatibility as well.